 - Maintains all certifications, licenses and professional associations in order to keep abreast of current dispatching procedures.
 Performs similar or related work as required, or as situation dictates.

-Minimum Qualifications: Candidates for this position should have at least a High School Diploma, be 21 years of age at the time of employment, and possess a valid driver’s license.
+Minimum Qualifications: Candidates for this position should have at least a High School Diploma, be 18 years of age at the time of employment and possess a valid driver’s license.
 2 – 4 years prior experience as a 911 dispatcher is preferred but not required.

 Additional Requirements: Certification in enhanced 9-1-1 systems in the Commonwealth of Massachusetts and APCO Emergency Medical Dispatch is preferred.

-Application deadline: Position will be posted until filled
+Application deadline: Positions will be posted until filled

 If interested you should send a cover letter and resume to Michele Rivera, Human Resources Director,